Daniel Jadue: Criticism

-In December 2020, Jadue was criticized for breaking lockdown measures implemented during the COVID-19 pandemic in Chile.
+In December 2020, Jadue was criticized for breaking lockdown measures implemented during the COVID-19 pandemic in Chile by travelling between areas that were in different stages of the pandemic in order to participate in several political events.
 As a result, Jadue was fined over 3 million pesos.
+He commented that he had been unaware of the rule that he had broken and that it had not been made clear by the authorities at the time, but also that he had no excuse and shouldn't have gone to the area in question.
 Jadue has been accused of hypocrisy following revelations that he owns multiple properties as well as a Mini-Cooper, considered to be a luxury car.
 Critics maintain Jadue's affluent lifestyle is contradictory to the egalitarian politics he espouses.